Types of Sample Time

-As simulation progresses, Simulink computes block outputs only once at each of these fixed time intervals of .
-These simulation times, at which Simulink executes the output method of a block for a given sample time, are referred to as sample time hits.
+As simulation progresses, the software computes block outputs only once at each of these fixed time intervals of .
+These simulation times at which the software executes the output method of a block for a given sample time are called sample time hits.
 Discrete sample times are the only type for which sample time hits are known a priori.

 If you need to delay the initial sample hit time, you can define an offset, .

 The Unit Delay block is an example of a block with a discrete sample time.

 You can configure a block to use a controllable sample time with a resolution Tbase.
 Tbase is the smallest allowable time interval between block

 executions.
 To set Tbase in your own C S-Function block, use the

 When a block uses controllable sample time, you can dynamically configure the block to execute at n multiples of Tbase.
 The time of the next block execution is

 You can set n in your C S-Function block using the